raflizocky/StoryApp/README.md

 [![Gradle](https://img.shields.io/badge/Gradle-8.0-blue?logo=gradle)](https://gradle.org/)
 [![OpenJDK](https://img.shields.io/badge/OpenJDK-17%20GA-orange?logo=openjdk)](https://openjdk.java.net/projects/jdk17/)

-The application is built by implementing the [Dicoding Story REST API](https://story-api.dicoding.dev/v1/).
-The components and libraries utilized in this application follow intermediate Android concepts such as Advanced UI, Geo Location, and Media.
-Feel free to enhance this repository by submitting pull requests that introduce new features or showcase library usage.
-Your support, whether through starring or forking this repository, is greatly appreciated!
+StoryApp is an Android application designed for users to store and share their stories using the [Dicoding Story REST API](https://story-api.dicoding.dev/v1/).
+It incorporates features such as user login and registration, adding personal stories, and displaying the locations on maps where others have uploaded their stories.
+The app is built using intermediate/advanced Android components and libraries, including animations, geolocation, and media functionalities.
+For a comprehensive understanding of the components and libraries used, refer to the code.

 ---